mhbeals/scissorsandpaste/README.md

-Colonial-Newspaper-Database
+Scissors & Paste
 ===========================

-A collection of transcriptions from British newspapers (1789-1850) on migration and colonial settlement, including settlement to the United States.
+A collection of transcriptions from British newspapers (1789-1850) on migration and colonial settlement, including settlement to the United States, alongside their originals from colonial and American newspapers.

 ####HTML Search Interface

-An HTML search interface for this data is available at [www.mhbeals.com] (http://mhbeals.com/cnd)
+An HTML search interface for this data is available at [www.mhbeals.com] (http://www.scissorsandpaste.net

 #### Contributors